-We have seen that Random Replacement consistently outperforms Preference List strategies (Section 2.5) essentially because it takes advantage of heavy-tailed session time distributions (Section 3).
+We have seen that Random Replacement consistently outperforms Preference List strategies (Section 2.5) essentially because it takes advantage of skewed session time distributions (Section 3).
 In this section, we study how these two classes of strategies come up in real systems.

-We begin in Section 4.1 with a simple example, any cast server selection, in which there are natural analogies for strategies on the spectrum between RR and PL, and doing less work (in terms of optimizing latency) decreases churn.
-In Section 4.2 we discuss how two classes of proposed DHT topologies behave like Active Preference and RR, and show that randomizing the Chord topology decreases the fraction of failed lookups by 21%.
+We begin in Section 4.1 with a simple example, anycast server selection, in which there are natural analogies for strategies on the spectrum between RR and PL, and doing less work (in terms of optimizing latency) decreases churn.
+We also study how quickly RR converges to its steady-state churn rate.

+In Section 4.2 we discuss how two classes of proposed DHT topologies behave like Active PL and RR, and show that randomizing the Chord topology decreases the fraction of failed lookups by 29% in the Gnutella trace.

 In Section 4.3, we show how strategies similar to RR and PL occur in overlay multicast tree construction.
-Our results also provide further insight into an initially surprising effect observed by [26], that a random parent selection algorithm was better than a certain longest-uptime heuristic.
+Our results also provide further insight into an initially surprising effect observed by [32], that a random parent selection algorithm was better than a certain longest-uptime heuristic.

 Finally, Section 4.4 explores two strategies for placing replicas in DHTs.
-A significant difference in their associated maintenance bandwidth had been previously observed but only partly explained.
-We show that the performance difference is also due to behavior very close to RR in one, and PL in the other.
+Although a difference in their associated maintenance bandwidth had been previously observed, we show that part of the performance difference is due to behavior close to RR in one, and PL in the other.